mobilemind/OpenInlets/README.md

 remove common "urchin" tracking information from youtube, etc. _NOTE:_ This also works with Safari and Firefox on macOS.

+__OpenURLParam__: Work-around for blocked navigation from certain ad or tracking blockers.
+If the current URL contains a parameter in the form of `url=...` this bookmarklet will parse the `url` parameter and navigate to that URL.

 ## Install

 ### Desktop browser